Getting customers to that site is the next, often trickier, step.

 One way to save some time on this is to write a great meta description.
 This can be used as your excerpt, as both pieces of text achieve the same purpose and an excerpt would not be read as duplicate content.
 This will save you time, as you can optimise your meta descriptions and excerpts in one go!

-If you do have a duplicate content issue, we have have a guide to using .htaccess to prevent it here.
+If you do have a duplicate content issue, we have a guide to using .htaccess to prevent it here.

 You could also use a plugin like Advanced Excerpt to manage your excerpts, including adding additional markup.
 This is particularly useful for larger WordPress sites, where you can automate the process for past posts, and continue adding as you move forwards.